Getting Started

 Use the hard documented evidence, from the most trusted sources to review with your prescriber and independently.
 Copy paste the online URL address, in your written reports to your doctors and authorities and in litigation.
 Be sure to mail your reports by certified proof of delivery.
 Don't just tell your doctor about side effects, or hand them a list

-Inform your doctors of your plans to start a 5% maximum slow taper, holding the steady same once daily dosage, for at least one month. and see how you feel before reducing further.
+Inform your doctors of your plans to start a 5% maximum slow taper, holding the steady same once daily dosage, for at least one month. and see how you feel before reducing further. - if not taking psych drugs, this step is not necessary - Skip to the 10 Step Method below.

-Patients do not need permission to taper off Rx psych drugs, unless limited by a court order, or or other crisis protocols.
+Patients do not need permission from a doctor to taper off Rx psych drugs, unless limited by a court order, or or other certain crisis protocols.
 You have the right to taper off medication, and the drug warning leaflets instruct the doctor to monitor the patient.
 If your doctor does not agree to support you while tapering, it's time for a new doctor and the tips in the 10 Step Method will help.

 (See 10 Step method)